MonezyCoin (MZC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MonezyCoin Historical Price

-According to the latest data gathered on MonezyCoin live price page, the current price of MonezyCoin is 0.004602USD.
+According to the latest data gathered on MonezyCoin live price page, the current price of MonezyCoin is 0.003545USD.
 The circulating supply of MonezyCoin(MZC) is

 In the past 24 hours, MonezyCoin has shown a price movement of